google/recaptcha/README.md

 ## Verification

 By default, reCAPTCHA verification returns a immutable response from reCAPTCHA servers.
-You can use the `valid()` method to check if the challenge is valid or not, while the `invalid()` method will check if it has failed.
+You can use the `success()` method to check if the challenge is valid or not, while the `failed()` method will check if it has failed.

 ```php
 <?php